dsa-ou/algoesup/src/docs/writing.md

 The type checker adds some seconds to the overall time to run each code cell.
 You may thus wish to initially turn off the type checking, with `%pytype off`, and only turn it on after all code is written and tested.
-You will have to [run all cells](deepnote-how-to.md#run-one-or-all-cells) for the type checking to take place.
+You will have to run all cells of your notebook for the type checking to take place.

 ### Formatting
+!!! note
+    This subsection only applies to Deepnote.

 Once you have written, tested and type checked all your code, you should format it so that it follows the Python community's code style.
 You will need to format each cell, as explained [here](deepnote-how-to.md#format-a-code-cell).